cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 Even for a given statistical tests, several likelihood-based test-statistics may be suitable, and for some tests combine implements multiple test-statistics from which the user can chose.

-#### Considering Alternative Models in the test

-Often, we are not interested in statistical tests performed on a single model in isolation, but in how one model relates to another.

-For example, we might find that the data appears very likely given some new physics scenario.
-However, unless that data also appears unlikely given the standard model, this is not a particularly interesting result.

-Alternatively if the data appear unlikely given our standard model-based observation model, but we do not have a corresponding new physics scenario for which the data appear likely, it may just be that we've mismodelled some aspect of the detector.

-To find new physics, we would like to show that we can reject the standard model, while simultaneously *not* rejecting a model with a hypothetical new particle.
-In that case we gain confidence in our hypothetical new particle, and we are more confident that we have not simply mismodelled some other, less interesting aspect of the experiment.

--->

 ## Tests with Likelihood Ratio Test Statistics

 The [likelihood function](../../what_combine_does/model_and_likelihood/#the-likelihood) itself often forms a good basis for building test statistics.